edamametechnologies/flodbadd/README.md

 # Flodbadd

-Flodbadd is a comprehensive network visibility and traffic analysis library that powers the EDAMAME security platform.
+Flodbadd is a comprehensive network visibility and traffic analysis library that powers the EDAMAME Security platform.
 It provides real-time packet capture, session tracking, anomaly detection, and security analysis with cross-platform support.

 ## Core Architecture